-It was great to have veteran soap star Linda Dano back on soaps recently, and the actress remains just as beloved – and busy – as she ever was.
+It was great to have veteran soap star Linda Dano back on soaps last year, and the actress remains just as beloved – and busy – as she ever was.
 And today, this talented lady is celebrating a major milestone.

 Happy Birthday, Linda Dano!